substrate-system/util/README.md

 ```

 ### `objectToString`
-Take an object, as from `attributesAsObject`, and stringify it for HTML.
+Take an object, as from `attributesAsObject`, and stringify it for use in HTML.

 ```ts
 function objectToString (obj:Record<string, string|true>):string